sverweij/dependency-cruiser/doc/rules-reference.md

 command line).

 <details>
-<summary><b>Pre-compilation dependencies example: only importing a type</b></summary>
+<summary><b>Pare-compilation dependencies example: only importing a type</b></summary>
-As the javascript doesn't really know about types, dependencies on types only exist before, but not after compile time.
+As the JavaScript doesn't really know about types, dependencies on types only exist before, but not after compile time.

 `a.ts` exports an interface ...